-Student complaints specifically related to Accreditation Council for Pharmacy Education (ACPE) standards should be submitted on the appropriate form to the CPPS Office of Student Affairs (Wolfe Hall Room 1227 or Frederic and Mary Wolfe Center, Health Education Building, Suite 155) in care of the associate dean for student affairs.
-Forms and a copy of the ACPE standards are available in the Office of Student Affairs and on the college website under Current Student Links.
-Students can also find the ACPE standards at the ACPE web site.
-The associate dean will meet with the dean of the College to review the complaint and consult with the student complainant and individuals involved.
-A formal response will be issued by the dean.
+Student complaints specifically related to Accreditation Council for Pharmacy Education (ACPE) standards should be submitted on the appropriate form to the College of Pharmacy and Pharmaceutical Sciences (CPPS) Office of Student Affairs (Wolfe Hall Room 1227 or Frederic and Mary Wolfe Center, Health Education Building, Suite 155) in care of the Associate Dean for Student Affairs.
+Forms and a copy of the ACPE standards are available in the Office of Student Affairs and at this link: https://www.utoledo.edu/pharmacy/current/acpestandards.html.
+Students can also find the ACPE standards on the ACPE web site.
+The Associate Dean will meet with the Dean of the College to review the complaint and consult with the student complainant and individuals involved.
+A formal response will be issued by the Dean.

 If the issue is not resolved at the College level, the student complainant can submit the complaint directly to ACPE.
 In addition, a student may submit a complaint directly to ACPE without submission to the College.
 See https://www.acpe-accredit.org/complaints/default.asp for more information.